-His practice is rooted in site-specificity and responsiveness to the socio-spatial dynamics of each location, resulting in projects that extend beyond traditional exhibition spaces into public and liminal areas.
-These projects interweave art, architecture, urban theory, and the social and natural sciences, engaging both specialized and general audiences while creating platforms for the discussion of pressing topics.
+Bruno Alves de Almeida (1987, Brazil/Portugal) is a curator and architect whose practice is rooted in site-specificity and attuned to the socio-spatial dynamics of place.
+His projects extend beyond traditional exhibition formats into public and liminal spaces, interweaving art, architecture, urban theory, the social and natural sciences, and other disciplinary realms.

 In São Paulo, Bruno founded and curated projects that commissioned Latin American artists to create site-specific public artworks.
 These interventions responded to key urban sites, navigating the blurred boundaries between private and public realms, and generating flows between exhibition spaces and different places in the city.
 In the Netherlands, he has worked with multidisciplinary groups at the Jan van Eyck Academie and the Design Academy Eindhoven, exploring the intersection of art, design, social and natural sciences, and policy-making in response to socio-ecological challenges.
 Most recently, for the Luleå Biennial 2024, he collaborated with artists, architects, activists, and Sámi indigenous communities to address environmental, social, and political changes in the Swedish Arctic, a region undergoing industrial transition and urban transformation.